Soli Deo gloria

 He hastily made a grab for it but missed.
 Pascal, fearing for his life, grabbed the lantern hastily; the ring fell from his reach.
 He quickly made a grab for it and to his relief, caught it in his hand.
 He held it up triumphantly.
 This was one of the greatest moments of his life.

-To then ruin the perfect moment, he glanced down, and squealed upon noticing that he was floating away from the Earth, a few dozen good feet into the air, actually.
+To then ruin the perfect moment, he glanced down, and squealed upon noticing that he was floating away from the Earth.

 He leaned back in the carriage (which was still going down the street), admiring his glass shoes, when his eyes widened.
 The carriage hit a ledge, sending him flying through the air.
 He flew up and sailed next to Pascal, who was trying to figure out what to do.

 Now, when Maximus does something, he does it completely different from what everyone else is doing.
 While everyone else would have landed on a house or the ground, he smacked right into the decorative banner that had Eugene and Rapunzel on it.
 Brilliant.

 Maximus wasn't the only one with troubles, though; Pascal hadn't thought of a way to get down and before he could, the onslaught of released doves flew pass him, knocking the ring out of his paw.
 It hit a bronze rooster sitting on a bronze arrow, bounced in and out of a fountain and bounced against a banner that was made out of purple triangles with suns on them.

 The ring pulled back like it was in a slingshot and hit a hook that was stuck in a bronze ring-like thing and landed on the ankle of one of the doves.